viktorpergjoka/spring-k8swatcher/README.md

 ```
 If nsNames is used, nsLabels will be ignored.

-## Configuring the Kubernetes Client
+## Configuring the Kubernetes client

-By default the default Kubernetes Client will be created (see https://github.com/fabric8io/kubernetes-client?tab=readme-ov-file#creating-a-client)
+By default the default Kubernetes client will be created (see https://github.com/fabric8io/kubernetes-client?tab=readme-ov-file#creating-a-client)

-If you want to provide your own Client you can define a Bean:
+If you want to provide your own client you can define a Bean:

 ```
 @Bean("myClient")